 First things first, what is it that’s drawing you to this beautiful place?
 Because they have two seasons which offer very different extremes.
 In winter you’ll not see much daylight and in summer it won’t really ever get dark.
 So if it’s exploring the fjords, volcanos and waterfalls, then ensure you choose a date with enough day light.
 But, if you’re wanting to attempt to see the natural phenomenon of the Northern Lights, then you’ll be looking for a time of year with enough darkness.
 We would recommend late autumn early winter, or early spring to make the most of this beautiful country and all it has to offer.

-You can book this type of holiday in a package with Thomas Cook who offer short breaks, flights, transfers, bed and breakfast and two excursions.
+You can book this type of holiday in a package with a travel agent who offer short breaks, flights, transfers, bed and breakfast and excursions.
 Or you can book independently and find everything yourself and tailor make your experience, with companies such as Trivago.

 This holiday is defiantly for the exploring type as there’s so much to see, we’re not even sure where to begin.
 But let’s start with what we think are the top 10 sights in Iceland;